 POST-REVIEW DISCOVERIES

-If properties are discovered or unanticipated effects on cultural resources are found, the Forest shall implement the IDP included in Appendix A of this PA.
+Ifhistoric properties are discovered or unanticipated effects on historic properties or cultural resources are found, the Forest shall implement the IDP included in Appendix A of this PA.

 REPORTING

-For each undertaking (e.g. Timber Sale, hazard fuels reduction project, recreation infrastructure project, etc.) that an inventory survey is conducted a cultural resource survey report and associated components (e.g. site forms) will be provided to SHPO and affected tribes as stated below.
+For each undertaking (e.g. Timber Sale, hazard fuels reduction project, recreation infrastructure project, etc.) that an inventory survey is conducted, a cultural resource survey report and associated components (e.g. site forms) will be provided to SHPO and affected tribes as stated below.
 If sites are revisited, a new site form will not be submitted, but just updated.